 SHE BUILT NYC OPEN CALL FOR ARTISTS

-The City of New York seeks artists interested in creating public monuments that honors women’s history.
+The City of New York seeks artists interested in creating public monuments that honor women’s history.
 If you are such an artist, please APPLY to this open call.

 BACKGROUND

-In 2018, She Built NYC was launched to address the underrepresentation of women in the city’s public art collection by commissioning public monuments to honor women and women’s history in New York City.
-The four projects below were initially announced in March 2019, but stalled due to the COVID-19 pandemic in and never even got to the initial phase of planning.
+In 2018, She Built NYC was launched to address the underrepresentation of women in the City’s public art collection by commissioning public monuments to honor women and women’s history in New York City.
+The four projects below were initially announced in March 2019, but stalled due to the COVID-19 pandemic and never even got to the initial phase of planning.
 Thanks to the Adams administration, these four remaining projects are now being restarted, and an open call is being launched for artists to design them.
-She Built NYC will honor Katherine Walker in Staten Island, Billie Holiday in Queens, Elizabeth Jennings Graham in Manhattan, and Dr. Helen Rodriguez Trias in the Bronx.
-A fifth project honoring Shirley Chisholm in Brooklyn’s Prospect Park is already underway and received unanimous approval from the city’s Public Design Commission last year.
+She Built NYC will honor Elizabeth Jennings Graham in Manhattan, Billie Holiday in Queens, Dr. Helen Rodríguez Trías in the Bronx and Katherine Walker in Staten Island.
+A fifth project honoring Shirley Chisholm in Brooklyn’s Prospect Park is already underway and received unanimous approval from the City’s Public Design Commission last year.

-The women being honored in this round of new monuments are:
+The women being honored in this round of new monuments (listed in alphabetical order) are:

 Katherine Walker (1838-1941)